-Dutch pianist Jelger Blanken graduated from the Conservatoire of Amsterdam in 2002, as a student of Ludmilla Baslawskaja and Håkon Austbø.
+Dutch pianist and composer Jelger Blanken graduated from the Conservatoire of Amsterdam in 2002, as a piano student of Ludmilla Baslawskaja and Håkon Austbø.
 In 2002 Jelger won the prestigious Medal of the Friends of the Concertgebouw and the Eduard van Beinum scholarship.

-In 2010 Jelger performed several pieces by Dutch composers in the Rotterdam Gergiev Festival, together with violinist Philippe Graffin.
-Most of these pieces were recorded on CD for Onyx Classic.
-His playing received high praise from music magazines such as Gramophone, The Strad and the International Record Review.
+Together with violinist Philippe Graffin, pianist Jelger Blanken performed several works by contemporary Dutch composers at the Rotterdam Gergiev Festival 2010.
+The pair also recorded most of these pieces on CD for Onyx Classics.
+Jelger’s playing has received high praise from music magazines such as Gramophone, The Strad and the International Record Review.

 Voor een CV in het Nederlands klik hier.